 2.2 Align local development and deployment environments

 When developing and testing an app locally, it is important to ensure the environment is aligned with the target deployment environment.
-This might imply using e.g. multiple R and package versions for the local development of different applications, which clash with the typical setup (especially on Linux systems), where only one R version (the latest release) exists.
+This might imply using e.g. multiple R and package versions for the local development of different applications.
+This is not possible with the typical setup (especially on Linux systems), where only one R version (the latest release) exists.

 2.2.1 Running versioned RStudio instances